Rishuu2308/final-student-management-system/README.md

 ## Project specifications

-• Visual Studio Installer
+1.Visual Studio Installer
 • /image..sc
-• Your photo must be in jpg format and saved in the student_images folder with your name (ex.
+2.Your photo must be in jpg format and saved in the student_images folder with your name (ex.
 Rishika.jpg).

 ## Running / Way to Execute